Intelligent Automation & Soft Computing DOI:10.32604/iasc.2020.012775 | |

 From the above-mentioned results, It is obvious that the proposed technique works fine and is more stable on the mainstream datasets when compared to other benchmark counterparts in terms of F1.

 In this paper, a state-of-the-art technique to extract text from low quality natural scene images is presented.
 The query image is synthetically blurred using averaging filter.
 Further L*a*b color space is adapted for enhancing contrast followed by deblurring of images, where wiener filter is utilized as filtration function.
 Then MSER is applied for localizing and detecting text regions, while non-text areas are discarded with geometric properties.
 K-Means clustering is applied for better separation of foreground from background and it also has less false positive rate.
-In this process, images is settled to 3.
-Therefore, it can be seen that images and images gives the best results for text detection, but images can detect only some characters.
-This problem can also be solved in future work by using SWT technique on images images to improve the results.
+In this process, is settled to 3.
+Therefore, it can be seen that and gives the best results for text detection, but can detect only some characters.
+This problem can also be solved in future work by using SWT technique on images to improve the results.
 The classification results are obtained on various distributions of training and testing sets.
 Furthermore, a different scenario that is separately extracted features and CNN features is also adapted to monitor the credibility of the CNN model.
 It is concluded that the proposed methodology works fine and responds well to all types of tests.
 Finally, it is observed that the proposed work outperforms in detecting text when compared with previous models in the same domain.

 Acknowledgement: HITEC University Taxila